-Paneer Jalfrezi is an easy and healthy restaurant-style vegetable stir fry recipe made with cottage cheese, vegetables like bell peppers, and a few Indian spices.
-You can make this Spiced cottage cheese stir fry in just 15 minutes.
-Keto, Low carb, and Gluten-free.
+Paneer Jalfrezi is an easy and healthy restaurant-style vegetable stir fry made with cottage cheese, vegetables like bell peppers, and a few Indian spices.
+You can whip up this spiced paneer stir fry in just 15 minutes.
+It's keto, low-carb, and gluten-free.

 Jump to: